tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 6.8 Notes (non-normative)

-Notes are present when some aspects of a Test may not be obvious to the casual user or implementer, or if we want to describe aspects of the behaivior of the Test in a non-normative way.
+Notes are present when some aspects of a Test may not be obvious to the casual user or implementer, or if we want to describe aspects of the behavior of the Test in a non-normative way.
 Notes might want to comment on variations in the expected structure of an ORCID ID, for example, the expected format of an ORCID ID is https://orcid.org/0000-0002-1825-0097, which can be tested for with this regular expression pattern: ^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$

 But we might or might not want to allow for http:// as well as https:// and allow a case error where x is used instead of X, and comment on the rationale for these decisions in the Notes.
 For example: